 Camellia x 'Buttermint'Item #1468 USDA Hardiness Zone: 7 - 10

-- CareCare InformationProvide well drained soil, rich in organic matter.
+- CareCare InformationProvide organically rich, well-drained, acidic soil.
 Keep roots cool with a thick layer of mulch.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Requires less water once established.
-Prune to shape and feed with an acid fertilizer after flowering.Pruning time: spring after flowering.Light Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
+Prune lightly to shape and feed with an acid fertilizer after flowering.Pruning time: spring after flowering.Light Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.

 - History & LoreHistory:Camellias are native to eastern and southern Asia.
 The genus was named by Carolus Linnaeus who named it for a Jesuit missionary Georg Kamel, who cultivated an important garden of local medicinal plants on the Philippine Island of Luzon in the 17th century.
-Buttermint is a hybid of C. kissi which is native to India, Nepal, Burma and Southern China and originated at Nuccio's Nurseries in Altadena, CA. Red camellias are a symbol of wealth and white Camellias signify loveliness.
+Buttermint is a hybrid of C. kissi which is native to India, Nepal, Burma and Southern China and originated at Nuccio's Nurseries in Altadena, CA. Red camellias are a symbol of wealth and white Camellias signify loveliness.
 Camellias represent longevity and faithfulness and have long been a primary floral component in Asian weddings.